fruitflybrain/ffbo.launcher/README.md

 ![result of `docker-compose pull`](https://raw.githubusercontent.com/fruitflybrain/ffbo.launcher/images/images/pull.jpg "result of `docker-compose pull`")

 You can also use this command to update to the latest docker images on Docker Hub.

+#### Download Database

+Run `script/download_database.sh` to download a copy of the database into your local folder.
+Then, edit `docker-compose.yml` and follow instructions inside to change the volume binding for `ffbo.neuroarch_component` such that the source directory points to where the database is.

 #### Starting Services
 __Note for MAC Users:__ If you have removed default Docker shared folders, you need to add this folder into Docker's file sharing directories in Docker Preferences.
 After you have started your local Docker Daemon, navigate to the Docker icon in the top right corner of the desktop.
 Click and navigate down to "Preference -> File Sharing".
 Click the "+" button.
 Navigate to and select this directory.
 Click "Apply & Restart".
 For reference, see https://www.youtube.com/watch?v=0j5RnprSBAk.